J-Gras/intel-expire/README.md

 ## Background

-The script `item-expire.bro` implements per item expiration and is loaded by default.
+The script `item-expire.zeek` implements per item expiration and is loaded by default.
 Per item expiration is realized using two additional meta data fields:
 * `expire` defines the expiration interval in seconds
 * `start_time` represents the start timestamp of the expiration